digital-work-lab/literature-review-seminar/docs/syllabus.md

 The Literature Review Seminar focuses on the method of conducting literature reviews.
 The goals are to:

 - Understand the methodological pluralism within the genre of literature reviews,
-- Follow, plan, and adapt the process steps to the objectives of the review,
+- Plan, and adapt the process steps to the objectives of the review,
 - Discuss the quality of literature reviews across various dimensions, and
 - Select appropriate software for the implementation.